 Counselors

-Counselors' SOAP notes capture clients' self-reported issues, feelings, and behaviors.
-Subjective entries record clients' accounts of their emotional and psychological state.
-Objective observations might include the counselor's notes on the client's demeanor and engagement during sessions.
-The assessment provides a clinical impression or diagnosis, while the plan outlines counseling goals, intervention strategies, and follow-up appointments.
+A counselor's SOAP note format includes the client’s subjective reports of their emotional and psychological state.
+Objective observations might focus on the client’s behavior or level of engagement during the session, or group therapy sessions.
+The assessment provides a clinical impression or diagnosis, while the plan outlines counseling goals and any interventions for future sessions.

 Example: